csoltenborn/GoogleTestAdapter/README.md

 #### <a name="evaluating_exit_code"></a>Evaluating the test executable's exit code
 If option *Exit code test case* is non-empty, an additional test case will be generated per text executable (referred to as *exit code test* in the following), and that exit code test will pass if the test executable's exit code is 0.
 This allows to reflect some additional result as a test case; for instance, the test executable might be built such that it performs memory leak detection at shutdown (see below for [example](#evaluating_exit_code_leak_example)); the result of that check can then be seen within VS as the result of the according additional test.

-A couple of tokens can used as part of a test executable's output; if GTA sees theses tokens, it will act accordingly:
+<a name="evaluating_exit_code_tokens"></a>A couple of tokens can used as part of a test executable's output; if GTA sees theses tokens, it will act accordingly:
 * `GTA_EXIT_CODE_OUTPUT_BEGIN`: This token will make GTA capture the following output and add it to the exit code test as error message.
 * `GTA_EXIT_CODE_OUTPUT_END`: This token will stop GTA from adding the following output to the error message.
 If it is not provided, GTA will capture the complete remaining output as error message of the exit code test.
 * `GTA_EXIT_CODE_SKIP`: This token will make the exit code test have outcome *Skipped*.
 This can e.g. be useful if a particular check is only perfomed in Debug mode, or to provide a general warning that something has gone wrong without making the exit code test fail.